alan-turing-institute/data-safe-haven-team/Reports/progress_report.md

 Work is folded into the [UK TRE Community](https://github.com/alan-turing-institute/data-safe-haven-team/issues/52), already SATRE is formally becoming a UK TRE Community WG.

 ## Community building
-Creating resources for all stakeholders (inc. Citizens) to engage in the TRE conversation Creating and maintaining open and active communication spaces & workspaces (Slack, GH) Identifying and documenting everything that can be openly documented
+Creating resources for all stakeholders (inc. members of the public) to engage in the TRE conversation Creating and maintaining open and active communication spaces & workspaces (Slack, GH) Identifying and documenting everything that can be openly documented